ankraft/ACME-oneM2M-CSE/docs/ACMEScript-functions.md

 ### include-script

-`(include-script)`
+`(include-script <script name:string> [<argument:any>]*)`

-The `include-script` function runs another ACMEScript script by its name in its own context.
+The `include-script` function runs another ACMEScript script by its *script name* in its own context.
 Differently to the [run-script](#run-script) function variables, function definitions etc from the script execution are available in the calling script after the script finished.

 The function returns the result of the finished script.